AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 * **Custom time period** - On the Pre-defined Report menu, select **[!UICONTROL Custom]**.
 Then choose a date on the **[!UICONTROL Start Month]** (or **[!UICONTROL Start Date]**) menu and a date on the # of Months (or # or Days) menu.
 For Domain and Video Content Reports, you can choose a specific start and end date for capturing report information.

-* **Sort data (Data view only)** - To sort information on a column, select the column’s heading.
+* **Sort data (Data view only)** - To sort information on a column, select the column's heading.
 Select again to sort in descending order.

 * **Rearrange columns (Data view only)** - To move a column to a different location on the data grid, drag its heading.